rezaiemanesh/Alert-youtube/README.md

 ---

-⚙️ How It Works
+🛠️ How It Works

-This extension periodically checks live status for your defined YouTube channels.
-When a channel goes live, you'll receive a desktop notification instantly.
-It's ideal for stream fans and creators who don't want to miss a moment.
+1. Add YouTube channels by ID or full URL from the extension popup

+2. The extension periodically checks their live status

+3. If a live stream is detected, you'll receive a desktop notification

+> 🔄 By default, the check runs every 60 seconds (customizable in the future)

 ---